 Welcome to our Educator Talent News page!
 Stay up to date on all things Educator Talent including news on Preparation, Licensing, Development and Educator Effectiveness.

 Sign up for the monthly e-newsletter to receive resources and tools for districts/BOCES and ed prep programs to support educator preparation and development efforts.

 Visit the Educator Talent Policy Updates webpage to learn more about policy, rules, and educator shortage grants being implemented by the Educator Talent Division.

 Read the Latest News

-CDE, in partnership with the Colorado Center for Rural Education at the University of Northern Colorado, are pleased to announce the Colorado Substitute Stipend.
-Eligible individuals with a valid 1-year, 3-year, 5-year or 2020-21 Substitute Authorization may qualify for a $300 stipend that can be used to reimburse a variety of costs associated with obtaining a substitute authorization.
+CDE, in partnership with the Colorado Center for Rural Education at the University of Northern Colorado, is pleased to announce the Colorado Substitute Stipend.
+Eligible individuals with a valid 1-year, 3-year or 5-year Substitute Authorization may qualify for a $300 stipend that can be used to reimburse a variety of costs associated with obtaining a substitute authorization.
 Visit the Become a Substitute webpage for eligibility requirements and application details.

 School districts and BOCES are required by state statute to check with CDE on criminal background and licensure information before any educator is hired.
 To do this, districts must use the secure CDE eLicensing Verification Access, a database-driven educator look-up that provides real time information on educator licenses, applications, criminal background, and exam information.
 Visit the eLicensing Verification Access webpage for details, including how to apply for or renew a district/BOCES eLicensing Verification Access account.